MattWillcox/House_Of_Cards/README.md

 ## About
 Welcome to the MSR House of Cards.
 This is a multiplayer card game web application.
 It currently supports only 2 players and only the card game goofspiel but more functionality is in progress.
-We have utilized web socket technology to simultaneously play across to different browsers.
-It currently only support local play but we plan to host on heroku soon.
+We have utilized web sockets using Socket.io to simultaneously play across to different browsers.
+It currently only supports local play but we plan to host on heroku soon.
+Other technologies utilized: JQuery, Ajax, Knex, SASS, Bootstrap4, PostgreSQL

 ## Set Up